Skin Allergies: Causes, Symptoms, Types, Diagnosis, and Treatment

 • Hair dyes

-4. Antibiotic Skin Creams
+4. Antibiotic Creams

 5. Latex

-Natural rubber latex is present in many products, including:
+Latex is used in many items, including:

 • Condoms

-• Baby feeding bottle
+• Baby bottles

 Types of Skin Allergies